-Lateefah has received numerous awards for her work, including the MacArthur “Genius” Fellowship and the Jefferson Award for extraordinary public service.
-She was named “California Woman of the Year” by the California State Assembly, and also has been recognized by the Ford Foundation, the National Organization for Women, Lifetime Television and O Magazine.
-In 2016, Lateefah was named one of The Chronicle of Philanthropy’s 40 Under 40.
-In 2016, Lateefah was appointed by the Governor of California to the California State University’s Board of Trustees, and was elected in November 2016 to serve District 7 on the BART Board of Directors.
+Lateefah has received numerous awards for her work, including the MacArthur “Genius” Fellowship, the Chronicle of Philanthropy’s 40 Under 40, and the Jefferson Award for extraordinary public service.
+She was named Woman of the Year by the California State Assembly and has also been recognized by the Ford Foundation, the National Organization for Women, Lifetime Television, and O Magazine.
+In 2016 Lateefah was elected to serve District 7 on the BART Board of Directors and was appointed by the governor to the California State University’s Board of Trustees.

-When Lateefah isn’t working, she spends her time enjoying Oakland’s many family friendly spaces with her two daughters.
+When Lateefah isn’t working, she spends her time enjoying Oakland’s many family-friendly spaces with her two daughters.